JavaMoney/JavaMoney-jbake/README.md

     jbake -s [output folder]

-See [Getting Started](http://jbake.org/docs/2.3.2/#getting_started) in the JBake documentation for more information.
+See [Quickstart Guide](https://jbake.org/docs/2.6.7/#quickstart_guide) in the JBake documentation for more information.